naryl/dithcord-tui/README.md

 Heavily WIP, but will eventually become an ncurses Discord client able to use either bot or user account.

-Currently dumps all messages you receive on all channels and all servers on screen.
+Currently allows reading text channels.
+Should work on Linux/Windows and SBCL/CCL/ECL.
 Tested only on Linux+SBCL.

 Is it a self-bot?
 -----------------